Localization in momentum space of ultracold atoms in incommensurate lattices: Results and discussions

 In the following we will consider the evolution of a wave packet, by solving Eq.~(\ref{eq:AA}) in real space and then computing the evolution in momentum space by means of the DFT \cite{numerics}.
 As initial condition we choose a Gaussian wave packet, $\psi_j(0)=A\exp\{-{j^2}/{2\sigma^2}\}$, where $\sigma$ is the width and $A$ is a normalization factor.
 This choice is convenient if one wants to simulate realistic experimental configurations; it also allows one to explore the behavior of sharp to broad wave packets in a continuous manner.

-According to the previous discussion, localization in momentum space occurs for $\lambda<2$, where the wave packet instead diffuses in real space.
+According to the previous discussion, localization in momentum space occurs for $\lambda<2$, where the wave packet instead spreads in real space.
 In this regime one thus expects to see only one or few momentum components significantly populated.
 Conversely, for $\lambda>2$ the regime is diffusive in momentum space and localized in real space, and one should see a momentum distribution with many modes coupled together during the evolution of the system.
 This is indeed confirmed by our numerical simulations, as shown in Fig.~\ref{fig:transition_eps} (the value $\alpha=1064.4/866.6-1=0.2282...$ has been chosen in order to model the bichromatic lattice of the experiment of Ref.~\cite{deissler2010}).
 A striking feature is that, for $\lambda<2$, the quasi-momentum components $|f_k|^2$ exhibit periodic oscillations, occurring among the central peak and two side peaks at distance $\pm 2\pi\alpha$.
 The numerical result for the frequency of these oscillations is plotted in Fig.~\ref{fig:period_oo} as a function of $\lambda$ (red points for $\lambda <2$) \citep{frequency}.

 This oscillating behavior can be understood in terms of the following model.
-Let us assume that the width $\sigma$ of the initial wave packet is large enough, so that only the $k=0$ mode is populated at $t=0$ ($f_k(0) =\delta_{k,0}$), and assume also that the evolution couples this mode with two side modes at $k=\pm p$ only (i.e., $\xi=0 $ and $\pm2\pi\alpha$, respectively).
+Let us assume that the width $1/\sigma$ of the initial quasi-momentum distribution is small enough, so that only the $k=0$ mode can be considered populated at $t=0$ ($f_k(0)=\delta_{k,0}$) and the time evolution couples the mode at $k=0$ with two side modes at $k=\pm p$ only (i.e., $\xi=0 $ and $\pm2\pi\alpha$, respectively).
+This assumption is valid when $1/{\sigma}\lesssim 2\pi\alpha$.
 In this way, the AA equation is mapped into an eigenvalue problem of a $3\times 3$ matrix, whose eigenvectors and eigenvalues can be written as $g_{k,j}$ and $E_j$, respectively, with $j=1,2,3$.
 The initial condition is $f_k(0)=\sum_{j=1}^3 \gamma_j g_{k,j}$, where the coefficients $\gamma_j$ are given by the standard rules of quantum mechanics.
 Under these assumptions one has $\gamma_{j=3}\equiv 0$, and the time evolution takes the form

 This expression describes a time-periodic oscillation of the relative intensity of the central and side peaks, with frequency $\nu(\lambda<2) =|E_2-E_1|/2\pi$, given by